 Honing tools can be composed of aluminum oxides or carbon-silicon compounds, commonly known as Whetstone.
 The whetstone is embedded in a rotating mandrel and rotates at a speed of 45~90 m/min to generate radial force.

 The Purpose of Honing Processing:

-Honing can completely polish the inner diameter of a workpiece with a small number of grinding cuts.
-Honing can improve machining accuracy.
-The honing time is short, the life is long, the surface roughness is stable, and the workpiece has no scratches.
-Both soft and hard materials have corresponding specifications and various adhesives to correspond to different applications.
-Polishing is used for the processing of precision holes, such as engine cylinder holes, compressor cylinder holes, connecting rods, pump bodies, and control blocks.
+Honing can completely polish the inner diameter of a workpiece with a small number of grinding passes.
+The honing time is short, the surface roughness is stable, and the workpiece has no scratches.
+Both soft and hard materials can be honed and various adhesives are used for different applications.
+Honing is used for the processing of precision holes, such as engine cylinder holes, compressor cylinder holes, connecting rods, pump bodies, and control blocks.